silagokth/SiLagoDoc/docs/ToolChain/Sylva/Explanations/Sylva/Overview.md

 ## Input Files and Data Structures

-See [Input Files](Input.md) for the input files and data structures used in Sylva.
+See [Sylva Input Format](../../Reference/Input.md) for the input files and data structures used in Sylva.

 ## DSE Process